/ stack

 primary editor; agents do most of the typing

-reusable workflows pinned per project
+reusable, composable, testable workflows pinned per project

 slash-commands I rebuild often (review, brainstorm, ship)